 Your office is finally getting ready to reopen after closure in the face of COVID-19.
-After weeks (months even) it's done.
+After weeks (months even) it’s done.
 You have created a new set of company policies that offer structure and sense and explain the many changes that are being made to keep everyone safe without stifling or condescending to your employees.
 Job well done, but there is one more issue to address; actually getting your employees to read it.

-The reality is that unless you can actively make your company policies something that employees are keen to read and will refer to often they won't pay them any attention.
+The reality is that unless you can actively make your company policies something that employees are keen to read and will refer to often they won’t pay them any attention.
 The last thing you want after all that hard work is for your new policies to become something that employees stuff in the bottom drawer of their desk to gather dust.
 In this post COVID era that can not only lead to unwitting policy violations but also to endangering employee health.
 Here are some ways to better ensure that your employees actually read – and take in – what they need to know now.

 Put Everything in One Place